-The Danish Futbol Association hosts these young men and their families to train and develop skills however, some even need to finish their high school diploma.
+The Danish Futbol Association hosts these young men and their families to train and develop skills, however, some even need to finish their high school diploma.
 The Players Union made completion mandatory and supervises the process.
 Students found it difficult and challenging without online learning.

 Thanks to the Global Classroom Project, talented 18-year old or older futbol (soccer) players who are selected to train and represent Denmark professionally are able to continue their education.
-The “Global Futbol Classroom” brings players together in a virtual classroom with classes scheduled at hours when the players are not on the field, and can join by video.
+The “Global Futbol Classroom” brings players together in a virtual classroom with classes scheduled at hours when the players are not on the field and can join by video.
 Classes are also recorded for those who miss.

-“VUC Storstrøm provides the best flexible conditions for them to finish high school while still having their sport as first priority, says Rasmus Haagensen, Director at 4player (the second career program at the Danish players union).
+“VUC Storstrøm provides the best flexible conditions for them to finish high school while still having their sport as a first priority, says Rasmus Haagensen, Director at 4player (the second career program at the Danish players union).
 He continues, “Besides getting a flexible online setup, they’ll also be in a class of equals, with the same ambitions and interests, so that they’ll experience a greater attachment and not feeling as the “odd one out”.
 They’re in this together.”